glue-viz/glue-solar/docs/developers-guide.rst

 Reporting Issues
 ^^^^^^^^^^^^^^^^
 If you use ``Glue`` with the ``Glue-viz`` plugin and encounter any problems, the best way to report it is by opening an issue on our GitHub issue tracker.
-That way we can help you work around the problem and hopefully resolve it as soon as it arises.
-To use GitHub, you will better to have opened a GitHub account and signed into it to report an issue.
+This way, we can help you work around the problem and hopefully resolve it as soon as it arises.
+To use GitHub, you will will need to have a GitHub account and be signed into it to report an issue.
 Having joined GitHub will make it easier to report and track the issues you are a part of in the near future.

 When reporting an issue, do try to provide a short description of what is at issue.
 For example, where possible